 Here’s the good news: There are many tax deductions you can (and should) take if you’re looking for small business savings come April.
 The (not really that bad) bad news?
 We mean it when we say “many.”
 Which is great, in most ways — if there’s an expense you need help offsetting, there’s probably some sort of deduction for it.
 But it can be intimidating to wade through what’s available — and what’s most useful.

-So, we’ll keep it simple by offering 10 of the most common deductions that small business owners would want to take.
+So, we’ll keep our small business tax advice simple by offering 10 of the most common deductions that small business owners would want to take.
 Nothing too fancy, just the breaks that will most likely apply to at least one situation you’re in.
 First up?
 That car you’re driving.

 10. Car Expenses